Shut down Arkansas River costs businesses, sports

 “It’s pretty frustrating,” said Wichitan Russell McClung.

-“The reason I moved here was because of all the outdoor activities,” said Alyssa Stockton, a Wichitan.
+“The reason I moved here was because of all the outdoor activities,” said Alyssa Stockton, Wichita.

 Right now, even some of the ducks are staying away from the Arkansas River.